 In the UK bricks have been made and used in housing construction for decades.
 The clay used is a natural material that is easily extracted and processed to make bricks.
 Built as a cavity wall with insulation between we have now developed this technology to the Nth degree.

 So, why do we still use bricks (or masonry) and is there anything wrong with this technology?
-It’s a well known craft that has been passed down through generations.
-Where it has been developed into cavity walls and adding insulation it is quite a successful composite construction: it keeps the weather out, provides security.
+It’s a well-known craft that has been passed down through generations.
+Where it has been developed into cavity walls and added insulation it is quite a successful composite construction: it keeps the weather out and provides security.
 It’s a great method of construction that has been proven over decades.

-Technology has made major break throughs of recent years with the consideration of allowing composite construction and buildings as a whole to breath.
-This allows trapped moisture, a significant issue in the UKs climate, to escape without compromising the buildings integrity.
-Ironically, early masonry construction (circa 19th century) naturally allows the construction to breath.
+Technology has made major breakthroughs in recent years with the consideration of allowing composite construction and buildings as a whole to breathe.
+This allows trapped moisture, a significant issue in the UK’s climate, to escape without compromising the building’s integrity.
+Ironically, early masonry construction (circa 19th century) naturally allows the construction to breathe.
 Sure, there was little insulation in a solid masonry wall between 450-600mm thick.
 But the combination of thick solid construction that water would find difficult to penetrate, lime mortar and plaster work with non-plasticised paint these construction methods were almost perfect.

 There is a tradition of brickwork in this country.
 True the brick type does vary across the country.
-In some parts a vernacular stone is found and used extensively.
-The planning system often asks for in keeping appearances in building finish.
+In some parts, a vernacular stone is found and used extensively.
+The planning system often asks for keeping appearances in building finish.
 These are all significant limitations.